NinjaPerson24119/GhostFishing/entities/player/README.md

 ### Buoyancy

 Archimedes Principle is applied at Marker3D points distributed in a + shape around the boat.
 The boat is pushed up by the sum of the buoyancy forces at each point.

+The weight and dimensions of the boat must be physically accurate for this to work.